-How ironic is it that I related hippie style to festival concerts and now that the festivals are cancelled, there is an all time fever pitch for tie dye?
+How ironic is it that I related hippie style, specifically tie dye, to festival concerts and now that the festivals are cancelled, there is an all time fever pitch for tie dye?
 You cannot scroll through your Instagram feed without encountering a handful of matching tie dye sets and an equal number of LIKEtoKNOW.it links.
 (Not hating; I appreciate the hustle.)

-In addition to associating tie dye with Jazz Fest and Bonnaroo, it reminds me of Vacation Bible Camp.
-If you attended Vacation Bible Camp and did not tie dye a tee shirt on Monday to wear to the closing program on Friday, then I do not know what to tell you other than you were cheated out of an iconic experience!
-Proof: there is a photo of me at the alter at Grace Lutheran circa 1989 in my tie dye tee at the closing program.
-Ever so strategically, I selected a pink / peach / orange dye color palette to pair with magenta pull-on shorts that my mom and I laid out in advance with the rest of my outfits for the week.
+Rather than associating tie dye with Jazz Fest and Bonnaroo, it reminds me of Vacation Bible Camp.
+If you attended Vacation Bible Camp and did not get to tie dye a shirt on Monday to wear to the closing program on Friday, then I do not know what to tell you other than you were cheated out of an iconic experience (and garment)!
+Proof: there is a photo of me in front of the alter at Grace Lutheran circa 1989 in my tie dye tee at the closing program.
+Ever so strategically, I selected a pink / peach / orange dye color palette to pair with magenta pull-on shorts.

-Though I normally avoid wearing (and to a larger degree, posting) trends that everyone and their sister is wearing and writing about, like headbands (which for the record, I have been obsessed with this entire time), tie dye is classic.
-As such, these items are on my Quarantine Picks radar:
+Though I normally avoid wearing (and to a larger degree, posting to the blog) trends that everyone and their sister is writing about, like headbands (and unlike wide leg pants), I think tie dye is classic.
+As such, these are the ones on my Quarantine radar.